co-cddo/SbD/README.md

 > Do not enter any sensitive or secret information such as passwords or PII into the chat or publicly available artefacts.
 This library is publicly visible.

 > [!NOTE]
 > This library is currently in alpha phase.
 Contributions from UK government security architects are very welcome - please reach out to the Secure by Design security architecture team.
+Please exercise professional due diligence when using this library and its contents.
+We cannot accept responsibility for problems caused inadvertently.

 ## Background
 The Secure by Design (SbD) Artefact Library provides a centralised repository of proven solutions to common cyber security problems that support the implementation of SbD principles across government.
 The library is hosted on GitHub and provides essential resources for: